 In the course of their day-to-day work, certain employees of the Bank may acquire insider information, which they must not use in any way.
 The Bank sanctions the using of insider trading.

 Insider trading, unauthorised disclosure of insider information and prohibited market manipulation shall be governed by the provisions of Criminal Code, the relevant EU and national legislation, as well as the Bank's internal regulatory documents.

 In accordance with its internal regulatory documents, the Bank takes all necessary measures to prevent and prohibit insider trading.

 One of the most essential requirements for the contractual/ business relationship between the Bank and its clients is strict protection of business secrets and confidential information pertaining to clients.
-The Bank consistently ensures the confidentiality of the data, information and documents afferent to its clients, as well as of the relation between them and the Bank.
+The Bank consistently protects and ensures the confidentiality of the data, information and documents afferent to its clients, as well as of the relation between them and the Bank.
 Employees of the Bank, as well as the personnel who interacts with the Bank and its clients and/or have direct or indirect access to information/documents about the Bank’s clients, must comply with the confidentiality obligation even after their positions or employment statuses or collaboration are terminated.

 The employees must refrain from formally or informally sharing any information relating to the activities of the Bank in cases where this is neither required for the business relationship nor related to the employee's tasks and in cases involving persons that are not employees or business partners of the Bank.

 The protection and keeping of business, bank and securities secrets must be ensured in accordance with the relevant provisions of the Civil Code, the Criminal Code, the Act on Credit Institutions and Financial Enterprises, on Investment Firms and Commodity Dealers, and on the Regulations Governing their Activities, and the legislation on the Capital Market, along with the Bank's internal regulatory documents.